ROCK HOUND LETTERS

-Sooner or later, we must all make a stand against bad CEO's and politicians in our country.
-In 2006, I was working for one of the more corrupt individuals I had ever known.
-Let's just cut it short - even though I had planned to stay at the Wyoming Geological Survey at the University of Wyoming until they carried me out in a box - things were just plain wrong.
-Ethically and morally I could not work for such a corrupt administration - so I took early retirement and left the state I loved.
+Even though I had planned to stay at the Wyoming Geological Survey until they carried me out in a sample box - things were just plain wrong, so I packed up my field boots and rock hammer and left Wyoming.
+Ethically and morally I could not work for such a corrupt administration filled with low-lifes that made fungus look intelligent (sorry fungus, didn't really mean that) ruining so many people's lives - so I took early retirement and left the state I loved.

 I'm now in Arizona & finding evidence of many, many overlooked gold, copper & gemstone deposits down here.
-I left Wyoming with hundreds of deposits including several hundred cryptovolcanic structures that have the necessary characteristics of kimberlite pipes (but remain to be sampled) (also true of Colorado and Montana) (there are even major gold and gemstone deposits in California sitting under all of those marijawna patches), a few hundred kimberlitic indicator mineral anomalies where distinct kimberlitic minerals and diamond-stability minerals eroded from nearby diamond pipes, many, many gold anomalies and deposits, a few palladium-platinum-copper-nickel anomalies, dozens of ruby and sapphire anomalies, a couple of emerald anomalies, thousands of very distinct kimberlitic anomalies with many gemstones that had to have come from somewhere, a few more iolite anomalies and more.
+I left Wyoming with hundreds of deposits including several hundred cryptovolcanic structures that have the necessary characteristics of kimberlite pipes (but remain to be sampled as are anomalies in Colorado and Montana) (there are even major gold and gemstone deposits in California sitting under all of those marijawna patches), a few hundred kimberlitic indicator mineral anomalies where distinct kimberlitic minerals and diamond-stability minerals eroded from nearby diamond pipes, many gold anomalies and deposits, a few palladium-platinum-copper-nickel anomalies, dozens of ruby and sapphire anomalies, a couple of emerald anomalies, thousands of very distinct kimberlitic anomalies with many gemstones that had to have come from somewhere, a few more iolite anomalies and more.